eu-digital-identity-wallet/eudi-lib-android-wallet-document-manager/README.md

 A document can be in one of the three following states:

-- **Unsigned** the document is not yet issued and has no data from issuer.
+- **Unsigned** the document is not yet issued and has no data from the issuer.
 Contains only the keys that will be used for issuance
-- **Deferred** the document is not yet received from the issuer, but the issuers has received the document's public key and proof of possession.
+- **Deferred** the document is not yet received from the issuer, but the issuer has received the document's public key and proof of possession.
 It also holds some related to the deferred issuance process, that can be used for the completion of issuance.
 - **Issued** the document is issued and contains the data received from the issuer